pcottle/learnGitBranching/README.md

 * Maksim Ioffe
 * Dan Miller

+And the following heroes for assisting in translating:
+* Jake Chen
+* 우리깃 ("urigit")
+* "bcho"

 Also huge shoutout for everyone who has put up a pull request that was pulled:

 * Aaron Schrab - 4x!!